OMR-Research/Smashcima/docs/05_synthesizer-interfaces.md

 # Synthesizer interfaces

 Synthesizer is any service that creates or manipulates a scene to produce synthetic data.
-Its API completely depends on the synthetic data it produces.
+Its API therefore completely depends on the synthetic data it produces.

 Whereas a model comes pre-configured and ready to use to synthesize final data, a synthesizer should have just one narrow responsibility and allow for maximal configuration.
-The lesser work it does, the more it can be used as a LEGO piece in a larger synthesis pipeline.
+The less work it does, the more it can be used as a LEGO piece in a larger synthesis pipeline.

 To give some structure to the resulting synthesis pipelines and to allow for intechangebility of synthesizers, Smashcima defines a set of synthesizer interfaces, together with their implementations.
 This documentation page goes over these interfaces.